Take a comprehensive battlefield tour of the battle of the Spotsylvania Court House; May 8-21, 1864.

-This private battlefield tour pairs nicely with the battle of the North Anna which is the next battle of the Overland Campaign; May 23-24, 1864.
+This private battlefield tour pairs nicely with the Battle of the North Anna which is the next Battle of the Overland Campaign, May 23-24, 1864.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you in front of the Spotsylvania Battlefield Exhibit Shelter – National Park Service.